Introduction to J2EE Architecture

 1. Client Tier

-Web Client
+Web Clients:

-Application Clients
+Application Clients:

 The application client runs on the client machine and handles the tasks that give richer user interfaces.
 Typically the GUI is created by Swings or AWT.
-Application clients can directly access EJBs running in the business tier using an HTTP connection.
+Application clients can access EJBs running in the business tier using an HTTP connection.

 2. Middle Tier (Web tier & EJB Tier)

-Below are the components of Middle Tier:
+Below are the components of the Middle Tier:

-Web Tier /Web Component
+Web Tier /Web Component:

-EJB Tier /EJB Component
+EJB Tier /EJB Component:

 Three kinds of beans:

-- Message Driven Bean: Message bean combines the properties of Session Bean and JMS.
+- Message Driven Bean: Message Bean combines the properties of Session Bean and JMS.
 Which benefits the business component to receive messages asynchronously.

 3. Enterprise Information System